 Download: Hosting a Foreign Scholar: The J Visa [PDF]

-If a department agrees to sponsor an international scholar under the J-1 program, they must initiate the visa paperwork using a J-1 Scholar Request Form or a J-1 Intern Request from.
+If a department agrees to sponsor an international scholar under the J-1 program, they must initiate the visa paperwork using a J-1 Scholar Request Form or a J-1-Intern-Request-Form.
 A faculty member (or, in a non-academic department, a staff person) should serve as the primary host for the scholar.
 In most cases, this will be the department head or a faculty member who will be conducting research with the scholar or the supervisor of the internship.

 The host professor and/or department head should communicate with the scholar before arrival, arrange for airport pick-up and housing; arrange for office space in the department, library privileges and computer use as appropriate; and ensure that the scholar is integrated into the activities of the department.
 Even if the scholar will not be employed by UT, the host professor is expected to assist or collaborate with the scholar, and to be aware of the scholar’s activities while at UT.